propan/hh-sync/README.md

 ## Important!

-The unitility does ask you to provide Endomondo and HeiaHeia credentials.
-They are sent only to Endomodo and HeiaHeia using HTTPS connection and stored locally.
+The unitility does ask you to provide Endomondo and HeiaHeia (or Facebook) credentials.
+They are sent only to Endomodo and HeiaHeia (or Facebook) using HTTPS connection and stored locally.
 But, when given, they are stored in plain text in `~/.hh-sync` folder. **Make sure you keep these files safe.**

 ## Good to know